A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Combinatorial HHS

 We expect that there is a wide range of contexts in which similar blow-up constructions can be used to construct combinatorial HHS structures.
 For example, we expect that for (many) right-angled Artin groups, one can ``blow up'' the Kim-Koberda \emph{extension graph}~\cite{KK1,KK2} to obtain a combinatorial HHS structure, and whence an alternate proof of hierarchical hyperbolicity for these groups via Theorem~\ref{thm:hhs_links}.

-In forthcoming work, we prove (virtual) hierarchical hyperbolicity of extra-large-type Artin groups by constructing an appropriate version of the extension graph, blowing it up, and verifying that this blown-up graph gives the $X$ such that $(X,W)$ is a combinatorial HHS, where $W$ is an appropriately-chosen Cayley graph of the Artin group.
+In \cite{HHS:artin}, hierarchical hyperbolicity of extra-large-type Artin groups is established by constructing an appropriate version of the extension graph, blowing it up, and verifying that this blown-up graph gives the $X$ such that $(X,W)$ is a combinatorial HHS, where $W$ is an appropriately-chosen Cayley graph of the Artin group.
 In fact, we expect that such a blow-up construction can be used to prove a partial converse to Theorem~\ref{thm:hhs_links} under some extra conditions on the hierarchically hyperbolic space.